-The engine exhaust from this product contains chemicals known to the State of California to cause cancer, birth defects, or other reproductive harm.
+Diesel engine exhaust and some of its constituents are known to the State of California to cause cancer, birth defects, and other reproductive harm.

 Important The engine in this product is not equipped with a spark arrester muffler.
 It is a violation of California Public Resource Code Section 4442 to use or operate this engine on any forest-covered, brush-covered, or grass-covered land as defined in CPRC 4126.
 Other states or federal areas may have similar laws.